-The first few pictures are simple with few points.
-The last few pictures have more points and can be entertaining for high school teenagers or adults as well, since they are more difficult.
+The first few pictures are simple with few dots.
+The last few pictures have more dots and can be entertaining for high school teenagers or adults as well, since they are more difficult.
 The idea is to connect the dots without lifting the pencil, that is, without taking off the pencil from the paper, you have to join dots forming shapes that can then be colored.

 The document contains 100 pages, 4 pages (a, b, c, d) for each figure.
-In these four page only thing that changes are the operations to be solved by the child.
+In these four pages, the only thing that changes are the operations to be solved by the child.
 So if these four sheets are given to four different children, they can check each other results by comparing them, as a game.
 This allows them to play and learn on their own, without the need for an adult to review operations.